-Finally, it is with deep pride and appreciation that we honor the work of former Chair Nadine Burke Harris M.D., outgoing First 5 California Executive Director Camille Maben, and long-time Commissioner Molly Munger, all phenomenal leaders who dedicated their entire careers to improving the lives of others.
-Their unrelenting fight for children over the last several decades continues to lay the foundation for our future.
-It is in this spirit that First 5 California will continue to ensure that the voices of our youngest children are top of mind and that we hold space to address systemic inequity with a deepened commitment to Race, Equity, Diversity and Inclusion in all that we do.
+It is with deep pride that I have been chosen to lead this transformative organization.
+Taking over the reins from a phenomenal leader who dedicated her entire career to improving the lives of others, is an honor and a privilege.
+We thank Camille Maben for her unrelenting fight for children over the last several decades and laying the foundation for our future.

+In this spirit, First 5 California will continue to ensure that the voices of our youngest children are top of mind and that we hold space to address systemic inequity with a deepened commitment to Race, Equity, Diversity and Inclusion in all that we do.